Biopesticides

 Netherlands Supreme Court Upholds Conviction for Illegal Marketing of Unauthorised Plant Protection Products

-The Dutch Supreme Court has upheld a criminal conviction and fine against a company for marketing unauthorized plant protection products and forging documentation (March 2026).
-This ruling confirms that market access violations in the chemicals sector carry significant criminal liability and financial risk, reinforcing the need for rigorous compliance and documentation audits.
+The Dutch Supreme Court has upheld criminal convictions and fines for marketing unauthorized plant protection products and forging compliance documentation.
+This ruling confirms that market access violations carry significant criminal liability and financial risk, necessitating rigorous supply chain and documentation audits.

 deeplink.rechtspraak.nlNetherlandsNetherlands